itsmarsss/loggerhead-turtle-awareness/general.md

 The urgency for such measures is highlighted by the decline in the loggerhead sea turtle population.
 Statistics reveal a significant drop in loggerhead numbers in the wild, underscoring the need for immediate conservation efforts.
 By comparing the current living conditions of loggerhead turtles to the ideal conditions provided by the proposed 3-D habitat structure, the importance of creating a safe and suitable environment for these turtles, as well as other marine life, becomes evident.

-## One Possible Solution Involing TED
+## One Possible Solution Involving TED

 One potential solution to address the issue of ocean plastic pollution involves implementing a payment system based on the weight of plastic collected.
 This incentivizes individuals or organizations to actively participate in cleaning up marine debris, including the majority of polyethylene plastics.